nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .bash}

 As a rule, you should try to build your containers using definition files.
 One common workflow is to bootstrap a basic container and then edit the container as we did above during testing and debugging.
 As you are deciding what needs to be installed in your container, you can make notes in a definition file.
-Once you are happy that your container behaves as you like, delete it and build it using the defintion file.
+Once you are happy that your container behaves as you like, delete it and build it using the definition file.
 This ensures that you can reproduce your container again in the future.

 # Using pre-built containers from [Docker Hub](https://hub.docker.com/) and [Singularity Hub](https://singularity-hub.org/)